rav-pradhan/reading-repository/src/resources/interfaces/expressive-design-systems.md

 publisher: A Book Apart
 ---

-Design systems confer a great deal of benefits for organisations with multiple digital teams that are looking to build services efficiently and with consistency.
+Design systems provide a great deal of benefits for organisations with multiple digital teams that are looking to build services consistently and efficiently.

-In _Expressive Design Systems_, Yesenia Perez-Cruz deftly assembles the various jigsaw pieces that lead to a purposeful and successful design system, from initial setup, techncial implementation, all the way through to the significance of strong, open governance.
+In _Expressive Design Systems_, Yesenia Perez-Cruz deftly assembles the various jigsaw pieces that lead to a purposeful and successful design system.
+She details the entire process from initial setup and techncial implementation, all the way through to the significance of strong, open governance.